ophian/additional_plugins/README.md

 This will work with Styx only, which has some bugs fixed in core.

-XML and RSS synchronizing make files (*.sh and .*.php) are heavently tweaked to run with my local environment needs.
+XML and RSS synchronizing make files (*.sh and .*.php) are heftily tweaked to run with my local environment needs.
 Make your own (these files here are just the origin clones)!